omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Ways to use Vue.js

-Vue.js is quite flexible in how you implement it within a project.
+Vue.js is flexible in how you implement it within a project.
 These are listed from simple to advanced concepts.

-1. Single page  Mixing static content with Vue.js can be done easily.
+1. Single page: Mixing static content with Vue.js can be done easily.
 1. [Single-File Components (SFC)](https://vuejs.org/guide/scaling-up/sfc.html) encapsulate the template (`HTML`), logic (`JS`), and styling (`CSS`) of a Vue component in a single file.
-	1. Pros: Co-location and coupling of concerns, component-scoped CSS
+	- Pros: Co-location and coupling of concerns, component-scoped CSS
-	1. Cons: SFCs require a build step
+	- Cons: SFCs require a build step
 1. [Server-Side Rendering (SSR)](https://vuejs.org/guide/scaling-up/ssr.html) where Vue.js can be used with Node to create strings on the server.
 1. [Static Site Generation (SSG)](https://vuejs.org/guide/scaling-up/ssr.html#ssr-vs-ssg) like SSR but can be served as static pages.